Asylum Projects Genealogical Requests

 - Keep in mind about mental institution burial grounds: most institutions did not do any more then place the deceased person's patient number on their grave stone.
 Because of this, while you may figure out which burial grounds they are buried in, you may not be able to figure out which grave is theirs.
 Most institutions maintained lists of who is buried where in their cemeteries.
 In many cases, officials apply the HIPAA laws to this list and won't give out the names of those who are buried there.
 This applies especially to those who are not direct relatives.
 (Asking Asylum Projects for the names will not work either as we do not have access to the names ourselves, nor do we maintain burial lists.)
 Whether the HIPAA laws apply to the names of those buried in the institution cemeteries is debatable.
 Expect that you will most likely need to jump through some hoops to find that information.

 If you still feel the need to request information from Asylum Projects, please keep in mind some things before make requests:

 - The vast majority of the information we have on these institutions is already online.
 There is still a lot of research that needs to be done and this is a continual project that has no end.
 Yet, we are holding nothing back.

-- We are a 100% volunteer.
-None of us a paid to do genealogical research and most likely don't have the time to devote to each person who requests help.
+- We are 100% volunteer.
+None of us are paid to do genealogical research and most likely don't have the time to devote to each person who requests help.
 This doesn't mean we don't care, it's just there is only so much we can do.